afuentes/IKS_IBMCloud/README.md

 # Web App on IKS

-How to create a simple Web App on IKS ()
+How to create a simple Web App on IBM Cloud Kubernetes Service

 ### 1- Created Cluster
 * Prerequisites